pepeneif/UniversalBitcoin/README.md

 ### 🌐 **Multi-Chain Support**
 - **Primary Chains**: Ethereum, Solana
 - **Expansion Chains**: Polygon, Arbitrum, BSC
-- Unified reserves backing tokens across all supported chains
+- **Separate Reserves** backing the tokens on each of the supported chains

 ### 📊 **Public Transparency Dashboard**
 - Real-time reserve ratios for each blockchain